Maximum likelihood estimation for discrete exponential families and random graphs: Applications

 For every $b\in\R$ by the equation in \eqref{eq:limit} we have

 Since $b$ is arbitrary, we conclude that $\limsup_{k\to\infty}\PP\left( \nu_{\text{uniq}}< n(k)\right)=0$.
 Analogously, for the sample size $n=n(k)>(1+\vareps)\log_{2}k$ we get

 which ends the proof. \end{proof} The above is in stark contrast to Corollary~\ref{cor:sharpt_coupon}.
-Indeed, in the present setting we have $K=|Q_k|=2^k$, so the sharp threshold is $\log_{2}\log_{2} K$.
+Indeed, in the present setting we have $K=|Q_k|=2^k$, so the sharp threshold for the sample size needed for the existence of MLE is $\log_{2}\log_{2} K$.
 The following result on the expectation of $\nu_{\text{uniq}}$ agrees well with the sharp threshold. \begin{lemma} Let $\nu_{\text{uniq}}$ be as in Corollary~\ref{cor:exp_threshold}.
 Let $H_k = \sum_{i=1}^{k}\frac{1}{k}$ be the $k$-th harmonic number.
 Then,

 \end{lemma} \begin{proof} Observe that $\nu_{\text{uniq}} = \max\left\{ \tau_1,\ldots,\tau_k \right\}$, where